KevinNafziger/pizza_chef1/README.md

 ```
 * Setup your database.yml file in config/database.yml for test, development and production.
 The demo uses PostGreSQL as the database and the 'pg' gem is included in the Gemfile.
 However, the configuration can be adapted to user's preferred relational database, if it is supported by RoR.

-* Once you have the databases creations, run the migrations:
+* Once you have the databases created, run the migrations:
 ```sh
   rails db:migrate
 ```
-* Mac and Linux users can run "bin/dev" from the command line and see ther development server running at localhost:8080.
+* Mac and Linux users can run "bin/dev" from the command line and see their development server running at localhost:8080.
 The setup should also work on Windows, although  some additional configuration may be needed to get both tailwind and rails running together.

 ## Testing
  *RSpec/Capbyara.
  * Before running the test suite, make sure that all migrations have been run on the test database.
-This can be done by typing the text below from the command line in the parent directory of the app.
+This can be done by running:
  ```sh
   rake db:test:prepare
  ```
- * To Run the test suite, type:
+ * After ensuring the migrations have run on the test db, you can run the full test suite by typing the command below from the parent directory of the app:
  ```sh
    rspec spec
  ```